rafaelleinio/rafaelleinio/README.md

 ### other contributions

-I've also made minor contributions for the following awesome open-source libraries:
+I've also made contributions to the following awesome open-source libraries:
+- [airflow](https://github.com/apache/airflow): the biggest open-source orchestration framework, created by Airbnb
-- [aws-sdk-pandas](https://github.com/aws/aws-sdk-pandas): easy data integration with AWS services.
+- [aws-sdk-pandas](https://github.com/aws/aws-sdk-pandas): easy data integration with AWS services, created by AWS
-- [merlion](https://github.com/salesforce/Merlion): a time series forecasting library for python.
+- [merlion](https://github.com/salesforce/Merlion): a time series forecasting library for python created by SalesForce
+- [sageintacct-sdk-py](https://github.com/fylein/sageintacct-sdk-py): a python SDK created by the open-source community for Sage Intacct (a market leader for solutions for accounting, payroll, and payments)

 ### my projects
 I have a bunch of data engineer test cases which landed me Senior positions in competitive tech companies.
-So before asking me a take-home assignment, please check these instead:
+So before asking me a take-home assignment, please check these instead 👇
 - [strider-challenge](https://github.com/rafaelleinio/strider-challenge): a simple typer and sqlmodel application developed with DDD and TDD
-- [pyspark-pipeline](https://github.com/rafaelleinio/pyspark-pipeline): shows the implementation of a pyspark data aggregation pipeline with automated tests.
+- [pyspark-pipeline](https://github.com/rafaelleinio/pyspark-pipeline): shows the implementation of a pyspark data aggregation pipeline with automated tests
-- [legiti-challenge](https://github.com/rafaelleinio/legiti-challenge): A nice project solution for building and running pipelines for feature store.
+- [legiti-challenge](https://github.com/rafaelleinio/legiti-challenge): A nice project solution for building and running pipelines for feature store
-- [meli-challenge](https://github.com/rafaelleinio/meli-challenge): a solution for the characters interactions problem using graph and spark.
+- [meli-challenge](https://github.com/rafaelleinio/meli-challenge): a solution for the characters interactions problem using graph and spark

 Here's an archive of old college projects (don't judge me 😅):
 - [ntsa](https://github.com/rafaelleinio/ntsa): repository for codes, reports, and projects for the Nonlinear Time Series Analysis class from Computer Science Master's Degree Course at Federal University of São Paulo (UNIFESP).